IMAT1912/IMAT1912/lab_04/lab_04.md

 Make sure you understand what happened here.

 >Notice, I also removed the top/bottom padding from the entry widget to make it sit between the label and the listbox padding.
-Obviously, you can experiment to make it sook however you want.
+Obviously, you can experiment to make it look however you want.

 ![Nicely positioned widgets](images/step_05.png)